Death drive: Other reactions

-Mortido and Destrudo
+Mortido and destrudo

-The terms mortido and destrudo, formed analogously to libido, refer to the energy of the death instinct.
-In the early 21st century, their use amongst Freudian psychoanalysists has been waning, but still designate destructive energy.
+The terms mortido and destrudo (though both rejected by Freud), formed analogously to libido and refer to the energy of the death instinct.
+In the 21st century, their use among Freudian psychoanalysts has been waning, but still designate destructive energy.
 The importance of integrating mortido into an individual's life, as opposed to splitting it off and disowning it, has been taken up by figures like Robert Bly in the men's movement.

 Paul Federn used the term mortido for the new energy source, and has generally been followed in that by other analytic writers.
 His disciple and collaborator Weiss, however, chose destrudo, which was later taken up by Charles Brenner.

-Mortido has also been applied in contemporary expositions of the Cabbala.
+Mortido has also been applied in contemporary expositions of the Kabbalah.

-Whereas Freud himself never named the aggressive and destructive energy of the death drive (as he had done with the life drive, "libido"), the next generation of psychoanalysts vied to find suitable names for it.

 Literary criticism has been almost more prepared than psychoanalysis to make at least metaphorical use of the term 'Destrudo'.
 Artistic images were seen by Joseph Campbell in terms of "incestuous 'libido' and patricidal 'destrudo'"; while literary descriptions of the conflict between destrudo and libido are still fairly widespread in the 21st century.

-Destrudo as an evocative name also appears in rock music and video games.

 Paul Federn

 Mortido was introduced by Freud's pupil Paul Federn to cover the psychic energy of the death instinct, something left open by Freud himself: Providing what he saw as clinical proof of the reality of the death instinct in 1930, Federn reported on the self-destructive tendencies of severely melancholic patients as evidence of what he would later call inwardly-directed mortido.

-However, Freud himself favoured neither term – mortido or destrudo.
-This worked against either of them gaining widespread popularity in the psychoanalytic literature.